alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2026-04-04-experiments-in-agentic-ai-part-ix-turning-a-one-pass-pipeline-into-a-claude-code-style-coding-loop.md

 Also sadly I notice that the game is revealing the board's underlying state instead of showing unopened cells as something like ., #, or □.

-So I have had to mark this first iteration as a failure.
+So, I have had to mark this first iteration as a failure.

 ### Run 2

-The second run looks better.
-Its tests really passed, its CLI was working, and it displayed the board correctly:
+The second run looked better.
+Its tests really passed, and its CLI was working.
+The ASCII board design almost made sense!

 ```
 Select difficulty: